 Angel Meadow Park is adjacent to the NOMA site.
 It is an area of important green space that is much loved by local residents, workers and visitors alike.

-Work undertaken so far includes installation of solar powered lighting, tree maintenance, new planting, improvements to boundary walls and the redesign of the park to deter anti-social behaviour.
+This included installation of solar powered lighting, tree maintenance, new planting, improvements to boundary walls and the redesign of the park to deter anti-social behaviour.
 We have worked closely with local residents, landscape architects and Greater Manchester Police to create an ever more useable and community-friendly space.

 Please email us at firstname.lastname@example.org or call 0800 032 8546 if you have any questions.